Nexmo/nexmo-developer/_tutorials/en/voice-api/install-vonage-dotnet.md

 ---
 title: Install Vonage Dotnet
-description: In this tep we will install the Vonage .NET package
+description: In this step you will install the Vonage .NET package
 ---

 ## Install Vonage Package